Rethinking Development: Care and Social Protection at the Core

 Background

-Despite its calls to place people at the centre of development, and despite recognising women and families as key agents of social development, the 1995 Copenhagen Declaration did not acknowledge to the extent necessary the centrality and crucial role of care for social development.
+Although the 1995 Copenhagen Declaration adopted at the first World Summit on Social Development emphasised placing people at the center of development and recognised women and families as key agents of social progress, it did not fully acknowledge the central and crucial role of care in social development.

 Care and support work—both paid and unpaid—is foundational to human wellbeing and social development.
 Yet it remains undervalued, invisible in economic planning, and unequally distributed, particularly across genders and between families, communities, the private sector and states.
 Recognising, supporting and redistributing care and support work is essential for building inclusive, equitable, and sustainable societies, which is the very objective of social development.

-Care and support work generates an estimated global economic value , and provides a basis for the productive and reproductive functions of the society.
+Care and support work contributes significant economic value globally and underpins both the productive and reproductive functions of society.
 Yet this contribution remains inadequately reflected in national statistics and public policies.
-Recognisaing care and support work is also an essential prerequisite for achieving the 2030 Agenda and the Sustainable Development Goals, particularly SDG 5 on gender equality and SDG 1 on poverty eradication.
-Thus, improving women and girls’ lives demands a shift in how we measure productivity–including by finding models that go beyond GDP–and in the ways in which we redistribute the costs and benefits of sustaining life in the planet.
+Improving women and girls’ lives demands a shift in how we measure productivity–including finding models that go beyond GDP–and in the ways in which we redistribute the costs and benefits of sustaining life on the planet.

-As such, taking social development seriously, requires states and communities to strengthen human rights-based universal, quality public care systems: those that guarantee the rights of all people𑁋including those providing and requiring care and support𑁋, redistribute responsibilities among all, and strengthen social cohesion.
+Taking social development seriously requires states and communities to strengthen human rights-based universal, quality public care systems: those that guarantee the rights of all people𑁋including those providing and requiring care and support𑁋, redistribute responsibilities among all, and strengthen social cohesion.
 Public care and support services are instrumental in ensuring women’s rights, gender-, age- and disability-justice, and leaving no one behind, but more importantly, they are also foundational for a new social contract centred on dignity, equality, participation, and sustainability–a new social contract that should be the cornerstone of the 2nd World Summit for Social Development.

 Objectives